clearhaus/3DSv2-api-documentation/source/3dsmethod.rst

    // 2.
 Base64-URL encode it
    // 3.
 Store the value in the form input tag
-   // Notice: You have to define base64url() yourself. document.getElementById('threeDSMethodData').value =
+   // Notice: You have to define base64url() yourself.
+   // Warning: The Base64-URL value must not be padded with '=' document.getElementById('threeDSMethodData').value =
     base64url(JSON.stringify(threeDSMethodData));